 Photo: Michael Webb (courtesy Getty Images)

 PS.
 Another argument that may never end – who’s the real Fifth Beatle?
 Check out some of top contenders here.
-And with the 50th anniversary of Sgt.
-Pepper approaching, you may also enjoy our post on how its famous album cover came to be.
+With the 50th anniversary of Sgt.
+Pepper now in the rear view mirror, you may also enjoy our post on how its famous album cover came to be.